BU-Spark/ml-ffi-intelligent-query-builder/README.md

 # ml-ffi-intelligent-query-builder

 ## Introduction
-Summary goes here.

-### Problem Statement:
+This repository contains a software method to process natrual language (English preferred) into mongoDB queries.
+This project is mainly built for Vianey, Freedom for Immigrants project.
 Vianey is a database which stores information from various industries and clients in JSON and spreadsheet format.
-We want to achieve the function that given a piece of plain text of human natural language, we shall generate a logical query that would obtain the data from Vianey database as desired.
+By following the pipeline provided in this file or following the API guide, one should be able to produce a logical mongoDB query by entering correct parameters.

-A more accurate description can be found [here](./project-structure/project-document.md) Dependencies can be found in $requirments.txt$
+A more accurate description can be found in the path [./project-structure/project-document.md](./project-structure/project-document.md).
+Dependencies can be found in ``requirments.txt``, or click [here](./requirments.txt).

 ## Research